 By the age of ten, Alexei had realized he might not live to adulthood.
 One day Grand Duchess Olga found him watching the clouds.
 In response to her query, he replied that he was enjoying the sun and the beauty of the summer because he might one day be prevented from doing so.

 Alexei was mainly brought up in Alexander Palace in Tsarskoye Selo.
-Here, he led the life of a normal heir apparent, studying with a number of tutors, taking part in official ceremonies and of course, playing.
+Here, he led the life of a normal heir apparent, studying with a number of tutors, taking part in official ceremonies, and of course, playing.
 Despite his illness, he grew up to be an intelligent and energetic child.

 Although he attended royal duties, he did not seem to enjoy them.
 According to his tutor Pierre Gilliard, when some peasants came to see him with gifts, Andrey Derevenko told them to kneel before him.
 It greatly embarrassed the young Tsesarevich and he was happy when it was over.

-An amiable child, he was good in bonding with others.
+An amiable child, he was good at bonding with others.
 In 1915, Tsar Nicholas II took him to the military headquarters at Stavaka so that he could observe the military lifestyle.
 There, he captivated the men with his youthful energy and simplicity, winning the hearts of one and all.

 According to Anatoly Mordvinov, adjutant to Tsar Nicholas II, he was also full of kindness and would help others as much as he could.
 However, at times, he could also be stubborn and stick to his own ideas.
 He also loved animals, taking his cat, Kotik, and dog, Joy, wherever he went.

-Georgy Shavelsky, a priest close to the court, has also provided with examples of his youthful pranks.
+Georgy Shavelsky, a priest close to the court, has also provided examples of his youthful pranks.
 He later said, “While at the dinner table, the boy often threw balls made of bread at the generals… only a severe look from the emperor could calm him down.”

 In 1915, he visited the military headquarters at Stavka, where he would eat black bread with the soldiers, refusing the meal he generally ate in the palace because the soldiers did not have them.
 In 1916, he was given the title of Lance Corporal and was very proud of it.

-In 1917, due to the on-going World War I, the Russian economy was on the verge of collapse, leading to the demand that Tsar Nicholas II should abdicate.
-Left without any option, the Tsar abdicated in favor of his brother, Grand Duke Michael, on 2 March (O.S.) / 15 March (N.S.)
+In 1917, due to the ongoing World War I, the Russian economy was on the verge of collapse, leading to the demand that Tsar Nicholas II should abdicate.
+Left without any option, the Tsar abdicated in favor of his brother, Grand Duke Michael, on March 2, (O.S.) / March 15, (N.S.)
 1917.

 In October 1917, the Bolsheviks seized power from Kerensky's Provisional Government, an incident Nicholas followed with interest.
 However, he was not very alarmed.
-The royal family members kept their hope alive even after they were placed on soldier's rations on 1 March 1918.
+The royal family members kept their hope alive even after they were placed on soldiers' rations on March 1, 1918.

-The royal family met their end on the night of 17 July 1918.
-Although it is not known for sure, but according to available reports, they were told to get up and get dressed.
+The royal family met their end on the night of July 17, 1918.
+Although it is not known for sure, according to available reports, they were told to get up and get dressed.
 Thereafter, they were moved to the cellar, where they were told by the Bolsheviks that they would be executed.

 The Bolsheviks first threw the bodies into an abandoned mineshaft.
 Later, they had them removed and buried in another concealed pit.